Goldman Sachs Group, Inc. (The) (NYSE:GS) - Remembering The Good Times: A Requiem For The Floor Of The NYSE

 Yesterday I went to the floor of the New York Stock Exchange (To be referred to as the NYSE henceforth).
 I had not stepped foot in that colossus of a building for 21 years.
 It was surreal.
 Sure, I knew the humans had been replaced by the computers.
 But to see it live, or more appropriately dead, was quite a different experience.

 I couldn't help but think about how much had changed in a relatively short period of time.
 I worked on the floor of the NYSE, as a phone clerk from 1996-1998 for Goldman Sachs (NYSE: GS).
-A "phone clerk" back then was basically someone who got screamed at by traders upstairs for fucking up orders and by brokers on the floor for fucking up orders and, if one was real lucky, getting yelled at by Specialists for fucking up orders.
-As a junior clerk, I also got screamed at for fucking up lunch orders.
+A "phone clerk" back then was basically someone who got screamed at by traders upstairs for f--king up orders and by brokers on the floor for f--king up orders and, if one was real lucky, getting yelled at by Specialists for f--king up orders.
+As a junior clerk, I also got screamed at for f--king up lunch orders.
 I loved it.

 Nobody in my family worked on Wall Street.
 My Grandmother always wanted my brothers and me to be lawyers.
 She got 2 out of 3.
 Those are way beyond Hall of Fame numbers.
 When I put my blue smock on for the first time in the "coat room," I didn't know the first thing about a bid or an offer.
 I had never heard of Barron's Magazine.
 I had no clue what the letters IPO, LBO, CDS, MBS or VIX meant.
 The only things I knew about Wall Street were from the eponymous movie.
 I spent most of my career trying to disprove any small part of that masterpiece, but to its credit I never was able to do so.